RoboCop (2014 film): Plot

-In 2028, OmniCorp revolutionizes warfare by introducing robotic peacekeeping drones to maintain law and order.
+In 2028, OmniCorp revolutionizes warfare by introducing robotic peacekeeping drones.
 CEO Raymond Sellars wants to market this technology to U.S. law enforcement, but the Dreyfus Act bans the use of domestic militarized drones.
-Knowing that a majority of Americans oppose military systems in communities, Sellars asks Dr. Dennett Norton to find an alternative to their proposal: cyborg police officers.
-However, Norton warns that only stable candidates can be transformed, and some are rejected.
+Knowing that a majority of Americans oppose military systems in communities, Sellars consults roboticist Dr. Dennett Norton on the viability of developing cyborgs with OmniCorp technology.
+Norton warns him that the process would be incredibly traumatic, and that they must find the right candidate.

-A Detroit police detective, Alex Murphy, is selected after a car-bomb by crime boss Antoine Vallon leaves him critically injured.
+A Detroit police detective, Alex Murphy, is selected after a car-bomb planted by crime boss Antoine Vallon leaves him critically injured.
 Norton persuades Alex's wife, Clara, to approve the procedure.
 Upon waking, Alex escapes after realizing his transformation, but Norton shuts him down and returns him to the lab.
 Norton reveals that most of his body is gone, leaving only parts of his head with a repaired cybernetic brain, respiratory organs, heart, and right hand.
-Horrified, Alex asks for euthanasia, but Norton reminds him of his family's patience, convincing him to live for their sake.
-During training with Rick Mattox, Alex struggles against drones.
-Norton reprograms him to be more efficient, allowing the drone program to dominate his actions, making Alex believe they are his own.
-This boosts efficiency but reduces his empathy, bypassing his human nature.
+Horrified, Alex asks for euthanasia, but Norton urges him to live for the possibility of being reunited with his family.
+During training with Rick Mattox, Alex struggles to match the drones; Norton creates a new subroutine that allows Alex' programming to take control of his actions, making him incredibly efficient but also reducing his empathy.

-Before his public unveiling, Alex experiences an emotional breakdown, leading Norton to suppress his emotions.
-During the ceremony, RoboCop apprehends a criminal in the crowd.
+Before his public unveiling, Alex experiences an emotional breakdown and Norton has no choice but to completely suppress his emotions.
+During the ceremony, RoboCop identifies and apprehends a wanted fugitive in the crowd.
 As he reduces crime in Detroit, the public becomes more supportive of repealing the Dreyfus Act.
 Realizing Clara is inquiring about her husband, Sellars instructs Norton to distance her from him.